 There are some circumstances where you may choose not to try to keep your vehicle.
-In these situations, you can choose to surrender the vehicle to the court.
-This means that you would give up ownership of your car and, instead, let the court to sell it and divide the profits among your creditors.
+In these situations, you can choose to surrender the back to the bank your car loan is through.

 Personal Items and Household Goods

-Aside from big items, like your home and your vehicle, a good portion of your everyday belonging are also exempt from Chapter 7 bankruptcy.
+Aside from big items, like your home and your vehicle, a good portion of your everyday belonging are also protected by an exemption.
 This is because their value is too low to make it worth the trouble of reselling.

 The rules, however, will vary depending on your state.
 But, for the most part, your clothes, furniture, and appliances should be safe to keep.

 However, this might not apply to more expensive items.
 For example, things like designer clothes, expensive jewelry or handbags, and ornate furniture might be evaluated by your trustee.
 You may still have an exemption that protects these items, but it’s important to know that they’re not always protected.

 Wages that you earned before your filing date but don't receive until after filing your case are usually only partially protected.
 Any post-bankruptcy earnings are completely exempt in a Chapter 7 filing.